-“Indonesia is encountering the fact that it is incapable of competing with its neighbor, Vietnam, and is lagging behind in several fields, including foreign investment and export”, says CNBC.
+“Indonesia is encountering the fact that it is incapable of competing with its neighbor, Vietnam.
+Moreover, it is lagging behind in several fields, including foreign investment and export”, says CNBC.

 Statistics suggest that Vietnam has an advantage over Indonesia with high readiness level of automation, low labor costs, attractive corporate income tax, and highly appreciated logistics capacity as well as more free trade agreements, especially the recent EVFTA.